cipher387/osint_stuff_tool_collection/README.md

 </br><a href='http://ascii2d.net'>Ascii2d.net</a> — Japanese reverse image search engine for anime lovers
 </br><a href='http://exif.app'>Exif.app</a> — Press "Diff check button", upload two graphical images and get a comparison table of their metadata.
 The differences are highlighted in yellow
 </br><a href='https://chrome.google.com/webstore/detail/image-analyzer/bgadhpbbppdihhbfcjbbihfcckbblcek'>Image Analyzer Addon</a> — View all images on a page and expose image properties, EXIF data, and one-click download
+</br><a href='https://4qrcode.com/scan-qr-code.php'>Scan QR Code</a> — While determining the location of the photo, sometimes the research of QR codes on the road poles, showcases and billboards helps a lot.
+This service will help to recognize a QR-code by a picture
 </br><a href="https://identify.plantnet.org/">Identify plans</a>
 </br><a href="http://facemaker.uvrg.org/">Facial composite (identikit) maker</a>
 </br><a href="https://search4faces.com/">Search4faces.com</a> — search people in VK, Odnoklassniki, TikTok and ClubHouse by photo or identikit